cliffbueno/SF_microbe_methane/README.md

 # Analysis of soil microbes & methane with wetland salinity

 Analysis of 16S rRNA taxa & functional guilds in wetland metagenomes along a salinity gradient in the SF Bay & Delta.
-Variation of interest in taxa and functions with soil CH4 fluxes, salinity, and wetland restoration.
+Variation of interest is in taxa and functions linked with soil CH4 fluxes, salinity, and wetland restoration.

 ## Overview